markcornwell/spacewar/README.md

 ## Scalability

 Key the the concept of the game is that it should scale to WWW proportions.
 How does the program behave if 10,000 people show up to play Spacewar one fine day.
-Not optimistic that this will ever happen, but I am fascinated by the challeges of designing of a system that scales to accomodate that possibility.
+Not counting on this ever happening, but I am fascinated by the challeges of designing of a system that scales gracefully to accomodate that possibility.
-Now the clide side all runs locally in the browsers, so scaling clients is free.
-We just deliver the javascript to the browsers and they run the clients on local hardware.
+Now the client side runs in the browser, so scaling clients is almost free.
 The servers on the other hand present a challenge.
-Since this is a two player game, we need to dedicate one server for every two players.
-OUr approach is to use a containerized game server so that the server for any instance of the game (between 2 players) runs in its own dedicated container on a virualized host.
+Our approach is to use a containerized game server so that any instance of the game (between 2 players) runs in its own dedicated container on a virualized host.

 We will need some experimentation to discover how many containers we can run per host, but lets assume